Woodland cemetery: Notable cemeteries

 The woodland cemetery in Karesuando in the northernmost municipality of the country, Kiruna Municipality, was consecrated in 1816.

 Other notable woodland cemeteries are the Munich Waldfriedhof of 1907 in Germany (often mentioned as the first woodland cemetery) and the World Heritage Site Skogskyrkogården, outside of Stockholm.

-In the United States The Woodlands in Philadelphia is an arboretum which was turned into a Victorian rural cemetery in 1840.
+In the United States The Woodlands in Philadelphia is an arboretum which was turned into a Victorian-style rural cemetery in 1840.
 Today it is a National Historic Landmark District.

 Notable woodland burials

 Avant-garde composer Karlheinz Stockhausen is buried in a woodland cemetery overlooking Kürten.